 In very rare cases, herpes zoster has been associated with Stevens-Johnson syndrome, an extensive and serious condition in which blisters cover most mucous membranes along with large areas of the body.

 Ramsay Hunt syndrome:

 Ramsay Hunt syndrome is a condition of facial paralysis and rash on the ear or mouth that occurs during a herpes zoster viral infection.
-Symptoms include severe ear pain and hearing loss, ringing in the ear(s), loss of taste, nausea, vomiting, and dizziness.
+Symptoms include severe ear pain and hearing loss, ringing in the ear, loss of taste, nausea, vomiting, and dizziness.
 Ramsay Hunt syndrome may also cause a mild inflammation in the brain.
-The dizziness may last for a few days or even for weeks, but usually resolves.
-Severity of hearing loss varies from partial to total.
+The dizziness may last for a few days or even for weeks, but it usually resolves.
+The severity of the hearing loss varies from partial to total.
 However, this hearing loss almost always goes away.
-Facial paralysis, on the other hand, may be permanent.
+The facial paralysis, on the other hand, may be permanent.

 Bell's palsy: Bell's palsy is partial paralysis of the face.
 In some cases, it is difficult to distinguish between Bell's palsy and Ramsay Hunt syndrome, particularly in the early stages.
 Ramsay Hunt syndrome tends to be more severe than Bell's palsy.
 Some healthcare providers recommend oral prednisone (a corticosteroid) along with an antiviral drug (such as acyclovir or Zovirax®) within seven days after symptoms appear.

 Epstein-Barr virus (EBV): Chronic EBV infection may occur in a very small portion of patients infected by the virus.
 However, most patients presenting with symptoms of EBV infection for longer than four months do not show positive test results for chronic EBV infection.
 Therefore, if the symptoms last for more than six months, the infected individual should be evaluated for other chronic illnesses, such as chronic fatigue syndrome (CFS).